 The good news is, you can find the version and add-ons that are best for your group.
 The bad news is, it’s not necessarily going to be easy to figure out which is the best for your group.
 For example, I had to purchase Tuscany: EE to find out that it wasn’t the Viticulture for me.
 Tuscany EE is going to create another niche audience within the larger Viticulture fanbase, which isn’t a bad thing, but it won’t work for every gamer or group.

 Mechanically, Tuscany EE doesn’t add anything that will make or break the game for pre-existing fans or non-fans.
 It seems geared toward existing groups who are dozens of plays in and need some new options, which is great.
-Maybe if I played with a spouse, or simply a small group that wasn’t constantly rotating, Tuscany EE would seem less onerous to teach and get through.
+Maybe if I played with a spouse, or simply a small group that wasn’t constantly rotating (I play a lot in a larger club, at least in non-COVID times), Tuscany EE would seem less onerous to teach and get through.
 The extended board in particular has the chance to refresh the game.
 I think the regular Essential Edition is plenty, though, not just as an intro to the game, but as the final destination for some Viticulture fans.
 I suspect that many will never need to graduate to Tuscany EE.

 Tuscany: Essential Edition Conclusions